Dymoke: History

 Lewis Dymoke (died 1820) put in an unsuccessful claim before the House of Lords for the barony of Marmion.
 His nephew Sir Henry Dymoke, 1st Baronet (1801–1865) was champion in 1821 at the coronation of King George IV (reigned 1820–1830), the last time the traditional ritual was enacted.
 He was accompanied on that occasion by the Duke of Wellington and Kenneth Howard, 1st Earl of Effingham.
 King William IV (1830–1837) held no coronation banquet in 1831, so the King's Champion was not called upon to act.
 At the Coronation of Queen Victoria in 1838, it was decided not to include the traditional ride and challenge of the Champion, and in recompense, in 1841 Henry Dymoke was made a baronet.
 The ceremony has never been revived.

 Sir Henry Dymoke, 1st Baronet was succeeded by his brother John Dymoke, Rector of Scrivelsby (1804–1873), whose son Henry Lionel Dymoke died without issue in 1875 when the estate passed to a collateral branch of the family.
 After the coronation of King George IV, the ceremony was allowed to lapse, and that occasion was the last in full armour.
 However at the coronation of King Edward VII (1901–1910) H. S. Dymoke bore the Standard of England in Westminster Abbey.

 Modern times

-The current head of the family is Francis John Fane Marmion Dymoke (born 1955), 34th of Scrivelsby and 8th of Tetford, eldest son of Lieutenant Colonel John Lindley Marmion Dymoke, MBE, 33rd of Scrivelsby and 7th of Tetford (1 Sept.
+In 1953 Lieutenant Colonel John Lindley Marmion Dymoke, MBE, 33rd of Scrivelsby and 7th of Tetford (1 Sept.
 1926- 21 Mar.
-2015), who attended the coronation of Queen Elizabeth II (1952–2022) as Queen's Champion and bore the Union Standard.
+2015), attended the coronation of Queen Elizabeth II (1952–2022) as Queen's Champion and bore the Union Standard.

-Cowboy artist, rodeo champion and inventor Earl W. Bascom descends from the Dymoke family through his father.
+The most recent head of the family was Francis John Fane Marmion Dymoke (1955–2023), 34th of Scrivelsby and 8th of Tetford, the eldest son of Lieutenant Colonel John Lindley Marmion Dymoke.
+Francis carried the Royal Standard at the 2023 Coronation of Charles III and Camilla.
+Upon his death on 18 December 2023, he was succeeded by his elder son, Henry Francis Marmion Dymoke (b.
+1984), 35th of Scrivelsby and 9th of Tetford.

 The novelist Anthony Powell was a descendant of the Dymoke family on his mother's side.

-Charles Dymoke Green, Jr. was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting, in 1971.